bmrgoldman/bmrgoldman.github.io/index.md

 ## RepoData

+an effort to gather a comprehensive data set of U.S. archival repositories

 * [Github repository](https://github.com/RepoData/RepoData)
 * [Project blog](https://repositorydata.wordpress.com/)
 * [How to protect rare books and manuscripts from the ravages of climate change](https://psmag.com/environment/saving-our-archives-from-climate-change), Pacific Standard Magazine